 However, DIRECTV still does something we simply don’t understand—it increases the monthly service charge halfway through the two-year contract.

 Keep in mind DIRECTV service doesn’t change halfway through the two-year contract, but for some reason the price does.
-For example, if you go with the ENTERTAINMENT package, the monthly service charge is $55 per month for 12 months.
-We think that’s an excellent price for what you get (150+ channels, a DVR, and up to three receivers).
-But after the first 12 months, the monthly service charge for that same ENTERTAINMENT package goes up to $98 per month.
+For example, if you go with the ENTERTAINMENT package, the monthly service charge is $40 per month for 12 months.
+We think that’s an excellent price for what you get (160+ channels and a DVR).
+But after the first 12 months, the monthly service charge for that same ENTERTAINMENT package goes up to $87 per month.
 Really.
 That’s how it works with every DIRECTV package: you pay one price the first 12 months, then a different, higher price for the remaining 12 months.
 To be fair, every TV service loves surprising customers with price hikes, but DIRECTV just might be the biggest offender.
 Don’t get us wrong, though—we still think there’s plenty to like about DIRECTV.

 We’ve harped on DIRECTV’s price increase long enough, but we should point out the first 12 months of pricing are actually quite good for what you get.
-The all-included price gets you the excellent Genie DVR and up to three receivers for no additional charge.
-That means you can set up four TVs with DIRECTV service starting at $50 per month.
-In the home where we tested DIRECTV service, we loved having four TVs connected for one obvious reason: we didn’t have to share a TV.
+The all-included price gets you the excellent Genie DVR.

 Despite the odd pricing tactics, DIRECTV offers so much to watch that it can be overwhelming.